Geography

 contains the Jordan River and the Dead Sea which separates Jordan from

 Israel.
-The Dead Sea is 430m below sea
+The Dead Sea lies at 430m below sea

-level and the lowest point on Earth.
+level and is the lowest point on Earth.
 It contains almost 10 times more salt than

 the ocean, creating a harsh environment that prevents any plants or wildlife